-The Battle of Peleliu was a pivotal moment in the Pacific Theater of World War II.
-Codenamed Operation Stalemate II, the battle was fought between the United States and Japan from 15 September to 27 November 1944.
-The objective was to capture the airfield on the small coral island, which was a part of a larger offensive campaign known as Operation Forager.
+Codenamed Operation Stalemate II, the Battle of Peleliu's objective was to capture the airfield on the small coral island, which was a part of a larger offensive campaign known as Operation Forager.
 However, the fierce resistance from the Japanese Army, which had developed new island-defense tactics and well-crafted fortifications, led to an extended battle.

 The 1st Marine Division led the American forces, and Major General William Rupertus predicted that the island would be secured within 4 days.
 However, the Japanese defenders fought with such ferocity and devotion to the Emperor that the battle lasted more than two months.
 The U.S. Army faced heavy casualties, with the island becoming known as the "Emperor's Island" due to the Japanese defenders' clung to their positions until death.